 - investigating foreign donors who “Evinc(e) an intent harmful to the Alberta oil and gas industry;”

 - power to summon witnesses and compel production of records and documentation, which may include texts, emails and private communications showing “anti-Albertan” intent;

 - tip line for Albertans to report on each other and other Canadians;

 Was this thing drafted with a sharpie?”

-How Vivian Krause Became the Poster Child for Canada’s Anti-Environment Crusade
+HISTORICAL: How Vivian Krause Became the Poster Child for Canada’s Anti-Environment Crusade

 Krause took center stage as 3 parliamentary hearings and a Senate inquiry between Jan and Jun of 2012 and attempted to cast doubt on the integrity of Canadian environmental charities.
 Her claims critiquing foreign donations to environmental charities became the talking points of then PM Harper and cabinet.
 It prompted an $8 million witch hunt by the CRA of the “political activities” of charities – many of which were concerned about the impact of climate change with the massive oilsands expansion hinted at by Harper.
 Krause took credit for initiating these CRA audits while she received speaking fees from the oil/mining industries for laundering her conspiracy theories.

 Conveniently ignored by Krause is how much money the Harper government received from some of the wealthiest private organizations in the U.S. including the same organizations that gave to Canadian environmental groups:

 Rise of the new Alberta energy populism: Is oil/gas industry weaponizing Vivian Krause’s conspiracy nonsense?

 “The Vancouver blogger almost singlehandedly feeds Alberta’s victimhood complex, which is one of the principal characteristics of modern populism.”